 School of Medicine

-Mark Dybul is a professor in the Department of Medicine at the Medical Center and the co-director of the Center for Global Health Practice and Impact.
+Mark Dybul is a professor in the Department of Medicine at the Medical Center and a senior advisor at the Center for Global Health Practice and Impact.
 He is a member of the Global Health Initiative faculty committee.

 International activities include: